martijnbolt/tau/README.md

 * [Sources.md](Sources.md)
 * [Archive.md](Archive.md)

-# Documentation method
+# For collaborators
-## Approach
-Read the first 3 official blogs on idni.org (in reverse order, see [sources](Sources.md) below) and explain Tau in the [content](Content.md) of this document in such a way every (educated) person can understand and validate the information without deep understanding of mathematics, computer science, compiler design, etc. In the future in-depth knowledge could be added.
+Read the first 3 official blogs on idni.org (in reverse order, see [sources](Sources.md) section) and explain Tau in the [content](Content.md) of this document in such a way every (educated) person can understand and validate the information, without deep understanding of mathematics, computer science, compiler design, etc. In the future in-depth knowledge could be added.
 ## 3 step collaboration process
 **1) Add URL's to resources** in the relevant category (or in the unsorted category) under [sources](Sources.md) section, preferably with a comment about it's content.
 After reading, **2a) Remove and archive** irrelevant content (move URL from Sources.md to the [archive](Archive.md) section, with a comment why), or, if the information is (still) relevant,  **2b) Describe or explain** the topic in a comprehensible manner in [content](Content.md).
 If the resource contains additional useful content afterwards, please **3a) add a comment** alongside the URL in the sources section mentioning the used/unused parts. **3b) Remove and archive** the URL - again preferably with a comment - once all *relevant* content from the resource is documented here *and* properly attributed.